NYC Pride’s new logo is designed to grow even more inclusive over time

 “Some people call it the alphabet, but I think it’s much more than that,” says Dan Dimant, media director for NYC Pride.
 “And I think the challenge for us is to understand that there are many, many more communities than we could ever fit into the LGBTQIA+ alphabet.
 Short of adding and adding and adding to one long list of letters, what we believe is that it’s really important to really embrace each of those individual communities and what is most meaningful for them.”

 And so, with an ambitious new brand, NYC Pride wants to unify the Pride movement while celebrating the individuality of its ever-growing list of emerging communities.
+(The rebranding arrives in the wake of some controversy regarding NYC Pride’s handling of the annual Parade and its inclusion of police and major sponsors—which has led the Reclaim Pride Coalition to offer a Pride Parade alternative called the Queer Liberation March.)

-The core is a new logo—created as a pro bono project by the creative consultancy Lippincott (a firm that is perhaps best known for creating the modern Starbucks siren).
+The core of the updated brand is a new logo—created as a pro bono project by the creative consultancy Lippincott (a firm that is perhaps best known for creating the modern Starbucks siren).
 At first glance, the new logo is a gradient rainbow flag made up of the letters NYC.
 But the rainbow is just the beginning.
 Because when you see it animated, that gradient breaks its rainbow, shimmering to reveal all of the other pride flags.
 Today, those additional flags include intersex, asexual, trans, pansexual, bisexual, lesbian, nonbinary, gay, and polyamorous.
 But there’s no limit to what other flags can be appended next.

 “The idea is that this kind of diversity is additive,” says Dimant.
 So in 5 or 10 years or 20 years, NYC Pride can include people who aren’t being acknowledged today—and the logo will only be more colorful as a result.
 Dimant also notes that mixing all these gradients side-by-side celebrates the natural intersectionality of genders and sexualities in ways that modern, single-serve flags don’t.
 “You can identify as a woman, and you can identify as queer, and those things aren’t mutually exclusive—and that’s just one example.”